 A: NYSPHSAA announced April 19th has been approved as the official Spring sports start date.
+Some Sections have delayed this start date.
 See pages 6-7 for information on off-season conditioning activities.
 The decision to conduct off-season activities is determined by the individual school districts.